 Watch: Paul Noonan performs Steel Ballet from Starboard Home

 We need your consent to load this Vimeo contentWe use Vimeo to manage extra content that can set cookies on your device and collect data about your activity.
 Please review their details and accept them to load the content.Manage Preferences

 The music ranges from electronic minimalism to folk and rock and is performed by some of the most well known and loved artists in contemporary Irish music, including Bell X1’s Paul Noonan (who curated and produced the album with Gary Sheehan of the NCH), John Sheahan, Lisa O’ Neill, Declan O’ Rourke, Cathy Davey, Richie Egan, Colm Mac Con Iomaire, Paul Cleary, Duke Special, James Vincent McMorrow and Gemma Hayes.
 Hennessy Literary Award-winning writer Catriona Lally reads her enchanting piece entitled Port Magic.

-Starboard Home, Thursday 30th May, 10.15pm - catch up afterwards on RTÉ Player.
+Starboard Home, RTÉ One, Monday 15th June at midnight - catch up afterwards on RTÉ Player.